 Backing up with iTunes, on the other hand, requires you to physically connect your phone to your computer.
 This is less convenient than being able to backup your phone anywhere, but it can still be convenient if you use a laptop.
-Backing up via iTunes is typically much faster that iCloud because of the wired connection; more importantly, the size of your phone backup is only limited by your computer’s storage space, which is typically in the hundreds of gigabytes – many new computers will have at least 2TB of hard drive space.
+Backing up via iTunes is typically much faster than iCloud because of the wired connection; more importantly, the size of your phone backup is only limited by your computer’s storage space, which is typically in the hundreds of gigabytes – many new computers will have at least 1-2TB of hard drive space.

 Now that your important information is automatically stored on iCloud, backing up your data on iTunes is less important than it once was.
 With that said, it remains a fast and secure way to store a full copy of your phone’s data should anything go wrong, with more than enough space to store everything you’ve ever downloaded.